 I say that because the 118 degrees recording took place before the “official” record of the National Weather Service took place.

-The 118 degree hottest Las Vegas temperature was recorded by a Las Vegas city founder and newspaper man named C.P.
+The 118 degree temperature was recorded by a Las Vegas city founder and newspaper man named C.P.
 “Pop” Squires *, who, according to an article in the Las Vegas Sun, “scribbled readings from the thermometer in his back yard off Fremont Street.”

 The actual address was 411 E. Fremont Street, Pop’s home and the home/office of one of the first newspapers in Sin City, the Las Vegas Age.

 Six years after Pop Squires recorded his 118 degree record, the National Weather Service began keeping official records.
 On January 1, 1937, the NWS began tracking Las Vegas weather, from their outpost in what is now Nellis Air Force Base.

 Since 1948, official Las Vegas weather data has been recorded from the National Weather Service office at McCarran International Airport.

 All of which is to say that Pop Squires’ records don’t count as the “official” record of the hottest temperature ever in Las Vegas.

 That record is 117 degrees Fahrenheit.
 This took place on four different occasions, most recently at 4:07 PM on Tuesday June 20th, 2017.
-Of the four times it has hit 117 in Las Vegas, two of those days have been in July, and one in June.
+Of the four times it has hit 117 in Las Vegas, two of those days have been in July, and two in June.